“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 The garbled transmission was desperate.
 On the main viewscreen, the static-charged image of the Andromeda’s bridge and its commanding officer, Captain George Ramsey, hissed and popped.

-“This is Captain Dominic DeLuca of the starship Messenger.”
+“This is Captain Dominic Murphy of the starship Messenger.”
 Deep concern creased crossed the brow of Messenger’s commanding officer as he sat in the Intrepid-class starship’s command chair—he knew George Ramsey.
 “George, we can barely read you!”

 Turning to look over his shoulder, he regarded the Roylan manning the operations console.
 “Can you clear up that static, Sully?”